-An additional amount of Council Tax (a ‘premium’) is charged when a property has been empty for two years or more.
+An additional amount of Council Tax is charged if a property has been unoccupied and substantially unfurnished for two years or more.

 - for properties that have been empty and substantially unfurnished for two years, but less than five years, the premium remains set at 100%

-- for properties that have been empty and substantially unfurnished for five years or more, the premium will increase to 200%.
+- for properties that have been empty and substantially unfurnished for five years but less than ten years, the premium remains set at 200%

 Find out more about the long-term empty premium